taupirho/calculate-a-hedged-index-simple/README.md

 **INDEX_DHIST**

 * I_MNEM VARCHAR(7)  // 7 character index identifier or whatever you want this to be
-* I_DATE DATE        // The index value date
+* X_DATE DATE        // The index value date
 * I_VAL NUMBER       // The index value itself